nestybox/sysbox-ee/docs/usage.md

 root@my_cont:/#
 ```

-It's possible to configure Sysboxd as the default runtime for Docker.
+It's possible to configure Sysbox as the default runtime for Docker.
 This
 way you don't have to use the `--runtime` flag everytime.
 If you wish to do this,
 refer to the [Docker website](https://docs.docker.com/engine/reference/commandline/dockerd/).